shengchaochen82/LM-Weather/README.md

 - [x] corresponding tutorials
 - [x] Release papers

-**Remark.** Before we relsease the full datasets, you can try our framework on your own datasets according to the dataset format of [Time-Series-Library](https://github.com/thuml/Time-Series-Library).
+**Remark.** ~~Before we relsease the full datasets~~Our datasets have been released.
+PS: If you want to explore the framework on different time series domains, you can try our framework on your own datasets according to the dataset format of [Time-Series-Library](https://github.com/thuml/Time-Series-Library).

 ## Overview
 LM-Weather demonstrates that pre-trained language models (PLMs) can serve as powerful foundation models for on-device meteorological modeling.
 Our approach enables: